oppia/oppia-web-developer-docs/Webpack.md

 }),
 ```

-Here the `chunks` contain a chunk whose name should be same as the name we gave to its chunk in the entry component above.
+Here the `chunks` contain a chunk whose name should be the same as the name we gave to its chunk in the entry component above.

-Similar to the `.import.ts` files all the pages i.e. all the folders in `core/templates/pages/` directory contain a `.mainpage.html` file that serves as the main html template for that page.
+Similar to the `.import.ts` files all the pages i.e. all the folders in `core/templates/pages/` directory contain a `.mainpage.html` file that serves as the main HTML template for that page.
 As you can see we set the `template` and `filename` properties according to this file.

-`meta` is used to include the meta tags in the html page. `minify` is used to provide the config for minifying the output html page.
+`meta` is used to include the meta tags in the HTML page. `minify` is used to provide the config for minifying the output HTML page.

-`inject` property is used to inject all the assets to the output html.
+`inject` property is used to inject all the assets to the output HTML.
 We have set it to `false` because we do this manually in our templates [here](https://github.com/oppia/oppia/blob/e088975944db1b7f44acdc88f72caeac4dd2674e/core/templates/pages/footer_js_libs.html#L5-L11).

 #### CleanWebpackPlugin
 This plugin is used to clean the webpack files after every successful rebuild.